 It's a big decision to spay or neuter your dog and you might be worried about the complications that could come from it.
-Rest assured the odds of a complication are very minimal, but here our Iredell County vets discuss what you can expect from spaying/neutering your dog and the signs of complications or infection you should keep an eye out for.
+Rest assured the odds of a complication are very minimal, but here our Mooresville vets discuss what you can expect from spaying/neutering your dog and the signs of complications or infection you should keep an eye out for.

 What to Expect After Your Dog's Procedure